|Restrictions:||WMU applicants only|

 Back to Top

-The program fee includes tuition, fees, WMU Mandatory International insurance, airport pick up and orientation.
-Students are responsible for the following costs: airfare, housing, meals, books, Australian health insurance, local transportation, passport, visa, and personal expenses.
-Remember to plan for extra expenses, such as weekend travel, personal spending money, etc.
+The program fee does not include: airfare, housing, meals, books, local transportation, Australia National Health Insurance for Overseas students, passport, visa, and miscellaneous expenses.
+For students who prepare their own meals, food costs are inexpensive.
+Students should plan for extra expenses, such as weekend travel, personal spending money, etc.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, he/she must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).
 Non-WMU students must apply for financial aid through their home university.